ClementPinard/depth-dataset-builder/README.md

     --ImageReader.single_camera_per_folder 1 \
     ```

-    We don't need to extract features before having video frames, but this will populate the `/path/to/scan.db` file with the photogrammetry pictures and corresponding id that will be reserved for future version of the file.
+    We don't explicitely need to extract features before having video frames, but this will populate the `/path/to/scan.db` file with the photogrammetry pictures and corresponding id that will be reserved for future version of the file.
 Besides, it automatically set a camera per folder too.

 5. Video frame addition to COLMAP db file

     ```
-    python video_to_colmap \
+    python video_to_colmap.py \
     --video_folder /path/to/videos \
     --system epsg:2154 \
     --centroid_path /path/to/centroid.txt \
-    --output_folder /path/to/pictures/videos \
+    --colmap_img_root /path/to/images \
     --nw /path/to/anafi/native-wrapper.sh \
     --fps 1 \
     --total_frames 1000 \